 What Does Matcha Latte Taste Like?

-The flavor is similar to green tea, but it is accentuated.
+The taste of matcha is similar to green tea, but it is accentuated.
 It has a grassy, bitter flavor that lingers for a few minutes, and its texture is smooth and almost powder-like.
 While the color and appearance of a green latte can be tempting, it’s best enjoyed in its purest form with hot water and sugar.

 A strong umami flavor is another sign of high-quality Matcha.
 Umami is a savory, deep flavor found in dishes such as bone broth and miso soup.
 This umami flavor is sometimes described as marine, comparable to seaweed when found in Matcha.